AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 >budget cuts **YOU** will have to imagine it.
 You know, said bird tumbling through the air only to hit mother
 >earth with a **SMACK***.

 For us, that **SMACK** came middle of 2015.
-After many months of using AngularJS in various web applications and bumping heads with the challenges of using such a framework in a enterprise scale application, our team found that we had collected quite a few answers that worked very well.
+After many many months of using AngularJS in various web applications and struggling with the challenges of using such a framework in a enterprise scale application, our team found that we had collected quite a few answers that worked very well.
 And that is when we decided to create our own AngularJS training.

 Who could have imagined the journey we were about to embark on!